The American Singer Canary

 By leasing an aviary through Serenity, you’ll get a spacious bird enclosure, a collection of finches, a full suite of decor, and routine cleaning services all for no upfront cost and a low monthly fee.

-The American Singer Canary is a beautiful bird in both appearance and song, and it shows by its popularity in the USA.
+The American Singer Canary is a beautiful bird in both appearance and song, and it is shown by its popularity in the USA.

 Whether you’re looking to train your canary for bird shows, have a mixed aviary at your home, or get a spacious mixed aviary for your business, an American Singer is a great addition.